 Investors directly lend to an SPE (on a warehouse securitisation) or acquire the notes issued by the SPE.
-As mentioned elsewhere in this chapter, securitisations in New Zealand are generally not public offers and so there is no need for a supervisor.
+As mentioned in 4.2 General Disclosure Laws or Regulations, securitisations in New Zealand are generally not public offers and so there is no need for a supervisor.
 To the extent that decisions are required of investors during the course of a term securitisation, the programme documents provide a process for investors to make such decisions, usually through a meeting.

 A trustee of an SPE trust is generally an independent trustee company that holds the assets of the trust for the trust's beneficiaries.
 In New Zealand, an issuer trust usually has a trust manager appointed that is responsible for the management of the trust.
 The trust manager is generally also the originator or an affiliate of the originator.

 As with other common law jurisdictions, the trustee of an SPE trust will grant security in favour of a security trustee over the financial assets subject to the securitisation.
 The security trustee holds the security on trust for secured creditors of the securitisation (the investors and other parties to the securitisation).

 There is no express prohibition on carrying out synthetic securitisations in New Zealand.
 However, in recent years such transactions have generally not been seen in the New Zealand market.